 - Claims must be made within 14 days of the month-end.

-- HMRC will publish details of employers who make claims under the extended scheme for periods on or after 1 December 2020.
+- From February 2021, HMRC will publish details of employers who make claims under the CJRS for periods from December onwards.
 They will also make the claims information available within furloughed employees’ Personal Tax Accounts.